Tea tree oil as a bed bug remedy

 - Neurotoxic effects: Disrupts nervous system function in bed bugs

-- Exoskeleton damage: Penetrates and damages the protective outer layer
+- Exoskeleton damage: Penetrates and damages protective outer layer

 - Respiratory interference: Blocks spiracles (breathing pores)

-- Repellent action: Strong scent deters bed bugs from treated areas
+- Repellent action: Strong scent keeps bed bugs off treated areas

-According to a 2014 study in the Journal of Pest Management Science, tea tree oil demonstrated significant contact toxicity against adult bed bugs, with mortality rates of 65-80% at 10% concentration when directly applied.
+According to a 2014 study published in the Journal of Pest Management Science, tea tree oil had a very significant contact toxicity to adult bed bugs, with an expected mortality of 65-80% when applied directly in concentrated form at 10%.

-How to use tea tree oil to kill bed bugs
+Application of tea tree oil to eliminate bed bugs

 Dilution guide